 In addition to being prepared for a breakdown, you should also be on the lookout for warning signs that your car is experiencing issues.
 Signs to be aware of include:

-- Listen for any unusual noises, or if you feel any strange vibrations then slow down and find a safe place to stop and seek advice.
+• If you hear any unusual noises, slow down and find a safe place to stop and seek advice.

 What to do if you break down